serverlessworkflow/specification/specification.md

 </tr>
 </table>

-In this example the "Item not in inventory" error is handled by the first error definition.
+In this example the "Item not in inventory" error is being handled by the first error definition.
 The second error definition handles "all other" errors that may happen during this states execution.

 On the other hand the following example shows how to handle "all" errors with the same error definition: